deotio/.github/profile/README.md

 # Salve

-De Otio on GitHub is the intersection of technology with cosmic perspectives and fundamental questions.
+De Otio on GitHub is the intersection of technology with cosmic perspectives and fun questions.